johnhenry/ssh-toy/readme.md

 The repo sets up an application that accepts pushes via git and builds the result a custom directory to be served.

+## User: git

+There exists a single non-root user named "git" who has access to `/git` and its subdirectoies.
+A special directory, `/git/deployed` is symbolically linked as `/deployed` and served on port 80.
+Another special directory, `/git/www` is symbolically linked as `/www` is a .

+/git/www and /git/deployed.
+(aliased as )

+There is a user named "git" with no security, that is

+th

+"git" has no security, so you can push and

+This user has no security

+There is a get repo located at repository located at /www.
+There i

+git clone ssh://deploy@localhost:23/

 ## Usage

 #### Build and Run Image